-Touching the Earth: Ritual Drawings and Dance of Erasure
+Touching the Earth: Ritual Drawings

 Touching the Earth is a sand art installation of the ancestral tradition of powder drawing.
 In what Latuner calls the 'transported gesture', she displaces the ancestral traditions of powder drawing: those learned in South India, on the doorsteps of houses at dawn with Indian women, or elsewhere in the temples of Kerala with the artists/officiants.
 The drawing of powder becomes a passer from one world to another, circulating from the ground to the bodies, and is crossed by the deities then must be erased in order to disperse the powders for a time sacredized and close the ritual moment.